Contents

 - FLAMEX for solving asymptotics-based evolution equations, in particular propagating fronts through turbulent 2D and 3D flows (spectral/ETDRK methods for Sivashinsky-type non-linear non-local equations).

-We now also made use of adapted versions of the [/Using_%26_Developing_the_OpenFoam%C2%AE_suite OpenFOAM® software].
+We also made use of adapted versions of the OpenFOAM® software.
+See for instance the pages [1] and [2]

 International & Industrial Collaborations